PortableProgrammer/pwmon/README.md

 `Makefile` is because I like shortcuts.  `make image` and `make container` are the two rules you want.

 `env.list` is the list of environment variables `pwmon.py` wants to see in order to run.
-If you want to run `pwmon.py` from the CLI, one [neat trick](https://stackoverflow.com/q/19331497) is
+If you want to run `pwmon.py` from the CLI, one [good trick](https://stackoverflow.com/q/19331497) is

 ```
 export $(grep -v '^#' env.list | xargs)